sindresorhus/typescript-definition-style-guide/readme.md

 - The definition should target the latest TypeScript version.
 - Exported properties/methods should be documented (see below).
 - The definition should be tested (see below).
+- When you have to use Node.js types, install the `@types/node` package as a dev dependency and add the `/// <reference types="node"/>` triple-slash reference to the top of the definition file.
+- When you have to use DOM types (`Window`, `Document`, …), add the `/// <reference lib="dom"/>` triple-slash reference to the top of the definition file.
+- Third-party library types (everything in the `@types/*` namespace) must be installed as direct dependencies, if required.
+Prefer imports over triple-slash references.
+You usually only need a triple-slash reference for a third-party library if it exposes interfaces only in the global namespace.
 - Ensure you're not falling for any of the [common mistakes](https://github.com/DefinitelyTyped/DefinitelyTyped/#common-mistakes).
 - For packages with a default export, use `export = foo;` syntax.
 Only use `export foo ...` syntax if the package has no default export.
 Do not add a `namespace` unless you have to export types or interfaces.
 See more on this topic [here](https://github.com/DefinitelyTyped/DefinitelyTyped#should-i-add-an-empty-namespace-to-a-package-that-doesnt-export-a-module-to-use-es6-style-imports).
 - Use the name `"types"` and not `"typings"` for the TypeScript definition field in package.json.